kostyaVyrodov/education/aws/AWS_ESSENTIALS.md

 Switches and Hubs are used to create a network.
 Routers are used to connect networks

 - Modem transforms data from digital to analogue and vice versa

+## S3 (Simple Storage Service)

+An online, bulk storage service that you can access from almost any device.

+S3 = simple storage service.
+It's AWS's primary storage.
+You can store any type of file in S3.

+**S3 buckets** are root level folders in S3
+**S3 folders** are sub folders in S3
+**S3 objects** are files

+Regions:
+1. When you create a bucket, you must select a specific region for it to exist.
+This means that any data you upload to the S3 bucket will be physically located in a data center in that region
+1. Best practices is to select the region that's physically closest to you or to your customers, to reduce transfer latency.

+NOTE: Some AWS services only communicate with each other if they are in the same AWS region.

+**Object durability** specifies how long my file will be stored and what chance that it will be lost or corrupted.

+**Object availability** specifies what's period of time the object is available for other users.

+### Storage classes

+**Standard:**
+- Designed for general, all-purpose storage.
+Good for files that you access daily
+- It's default storage option
+- 99.999999999% durability
+- 99.99% availability
+- The most **expensive** storage class

+**Reduced Redundancy Storage (RRS):**
+- Designed for non-critical, reproducible objects.
+Good for backups.
+If the backup is corrupted you can get the file from standard
+- 99.99% durability <--- LESS
+- 99.99% availability
+- Less expensive than the standard storage class

+**Infrequent Access (S3-IA):**
+- Designed for objects that you don't access frequently but must be immediately available when accessed.
+Good for files that you access once a week or month.
+- 99.999999999% durability
+- 99.90% availability <- LESS
+- Less expensive than the standard/RSS storage  class

+**Glacier**
+- Designed for long-term archival storage
+- May take several hours for object stored in Glacier to be retrieved
+- 99.999999999% object durability
+- the cheapest S3 storage class (very low cost)
+- Use case: archive of medical information

+All files by default has "Standard storage" class.

+### Object lifecycle